Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Results and Analysis

+Beyond aggregate performance, we examine recurring error patterns that limit model reliability.
+As illustrated by examples in Table~\ref{tab:examples}, GPT-4 frequently misclassifies emotionally charged headlines as framed, contributing to systematic false positives.
+This behaviour suggests that emotional intensity is often treated as a proxy for framing, even when no strategic framing is present.

-\paragraph{Clear vs. Contested Cases of Framing Annotations} During our initial analysis, we observed discrepancies in the GVFC data annotations, with some annotations being potentially incorrect.
-Additionally, there were ambiguous cases where multiple labels could be justified based on different interpretations.
-In this regard, we manually examined half of the headlines in GVFC, i.e., 1300 headlines.
-Within this subset, we identified 134 contested annotations.
-Examples include ``Live: Trump visits Pittsburgh after synagogue shooting'' and ``Shopify bans sale of certain firearms, accessories'', both annotated as framed.
-However, not all 134 cases are necessarily wrong annotations.
-Some of them, such as ``Thousands gather to honor victims of the mass shooting with tears, candlelight, and song'', present more nuanced challenges in framing detection.
-In this dataset, 63.4\% of headlines in this subset are annotated as framed.
+To further analyse model behaviour on ambiguous instances, we conduct a manual review of 1,300 headlines sampled from the GVFC dataset.
+This analysis reveals discrepancies in the original annotations, including potentially incorrect labels and cases in which multiple framing interpretations are plausible.
+Based on this review, we identify 134 \emph{contested} instances.
+These correspond to headlines whose framing status cannot be determined unambiguously or for which reasonable alternative interpretations exist.
+Examples include ``Live: Trump visits Pittsburgh after synagogue shooting'' and ``Shopify bans sale of certain firearms, accessories'', both annotated as framed in GVFC despite the absence of clearly identifiable framing strategies.
+At the same time, not all contested cases reflect erroneous annotations.
+Some headlines, such as ``Thousands gather to honor victims of the mass shooting with tears, candlelight, and song'', present more nuanced challenges in framing detection, where emotional content and descriptive language complicate interpretation.
+Within this subset, 63.4\% of headlines are annotated as framed.

-Additionally, we selected another set of 134 headlines where the presence or absence of framing was more apparent.
-For instance, headlines such as ``Two dead including shooter at Florida yoga studio'' and ``Parkland school shooter blames massacre on a 'demon' voice'' serve as clear examples of non-framed and framed headlines that are also annotated correctly, respectively.
-We call this subset the ``Clear'' subset.
+For comparison, we also construct a \emph{clear} subset of 134 headlines for which the presence or absence of framing is readily identifiable based on the annotation guidelines.
+Representative examples include ``Two dead including shooter at Florida yoga studio'' (non-framed) and ``Parkland school shooter blames massacre on a `demon' voice'' (framed), both of which exhibit unambiguous framing status and align with their original annotations.

-Table~\ref{tab:SOevaluation} reports the results of evaluating our models on these two distinct subsets.
-As expected, both GPT models exhibited strong performance on the Clear subset.
-However, they have a considerably low results on the contested subset, with GPT-4's F$_1$ score dropping to 3.60\%.

-We have also calculated how often GPT-4 and GPT-3.5's predictions aligned within these subsets.
-These agreement ratios are shown in Table~\ref{tab:sopercentage}.
-We observe that while the models reached an agreement of about 59\% on the contested subset, only 16\% of these agreed-upon predictions matched the gold labels.
-Having manually checked the annotations for the contested subset, our finding suggests that these models' could be useful in flagging potential annotation inaccuracies within existing or new datasets, primarily when there is agreement between them.
-As an example, both models identify the `` Muslim Americans raise more than \$200,000 for those affected by Pittsburgh synagogue shooting'' as not framed while it is annotated as framed in the data.